oliviapeng26/OptiPaw/README.md

 - **Pet Name Recommendation System:**
   - Implements kNN with TF-IDF encoding and various distance metrics.
-  - Avoids overused names to enhance uniqueness.
+  - Generate 5 names for user to choose.

 ---